hatfieldlibrary/solr_ocr_processor/README.md

 ## Usage

-POST, DELETE, or GET requests use the identifier of a DSpace Item as follows:
+POST, DELETE, or GET requests use the identifier of a DSpace `Item` as follows:

 `http://<host>:3000/item/413065ef-e242-4d0e-867d-8e2f6486be56`

+* GET returns 200 if the DSpace `Item` is in the Solr index and 404 if it has not yet been added.
+* DELETE removes all Solr index entries for the DSpace `Item` and OCR files from disk for "lazy" indexing.
+* POST adds all OCR files for the DSpace `Item` to the index.

 ### DSpace command line tool (under development)

-A DSpace CLI tool is currently being considered.
+A DSpace CLI tool is being considered.
 That tool uses this service to add or delete OCR from the Solr index.
-The tool allows batch updates at the Community or Collection levels, as well as individual Item updates.
+The CLI tool allows batch updates at the Community or Collection levels, as well as individual Item updates.

 Usage: